Get immigration help you can trust.

 - submit a settlement plan detailing their intention to reside in Nova Scotia permanently.

 The Nova Scotia Experience: Express Entry stream may be particularly appealing to international students.
 However, it should be noted that international students are not eligible to apply until they have graduated, even if they have obtained the required work experience during their studies.
-Work experience gained while on a Post-Graduation Work Permit (PGWP) can be eligible, but the position must be at NOC level 0, A, or B.
+Work experience gained while on a Post-Graduation Work Permit (PGWP) can be eligible, but the position must be at TEER 0, 1, 2, or 3.